shred/acme4j/README.md

 * See the [online documentation](https://shredzone.org/maven/acme4j/) about how to use _acme4j_.
 * For a quick start, have a look at [the source code of an example](https://github.com/shred/acme4j/blob/master/acme4j-example/src/main/java/org/shredzone/acme4j/ClientTest.java).

-## Beta Release
+## Compatibility

-Please note that _acme4j_ is currently in beta state.
-The API may still change without prior notice, but I try to keep the changes minimal.
+_acme4j_ supports all CAs that implement the ACME protocol up to [draft 02](https://tools.ietf.org/html/draft-ietf-acme-acme-02).
+The latest [draft 03](https://tools.ietf.org/html/draft-ietf-acme-acme-03) is partially supported.
+There is currently no public server available that implements all of draft 03.

+The most prominent ACME CA, _Let's Encrypt_, [diverges from the specifications](https://github.com/letsencrypt/boulder/blob/master/docs/acme-divergences.md).
+Some of the _acme4j_ features may not work with _Let's Encrypt_.
+Also, the usage of deprecated API parts may be required.

-The [ACME specifications](https://github.com/ietf-wg-acme/acme) are not finalized yet.
-The _acme4j_ API may change as features are added to, and other features removed from the specifications.
-Some of the _Let's Encrypt_ services may be restricted or [not yet implemented](https://github.com/letsencrypt/boulder/wiki/TODO).
-Also see the [_acme4j_ bug tracker](https://github.com/shred/acme4j/issues) for missing or untested features.
+The _acme4j_ API may change as features are added to, and other features removed from the [ACME specifications](https://github.com/ietf-wg-acme/acme), because they are still work in progress.
+Also see the [_acme4j_ bug tracker](https://github.com/shred/acme4j/issues) for missing and untested features.

 ## Contribute